GandhiCloudLab/watson-ai-ops-320-guide-ilender/61-training-log-anomaly/readme.md

 ## 3. Enable Live logs for Training

-While the load is ongoing in the application, do the following steps to enable the live log mode and to copying the logs into AIMgr for training.
+While the load is ongoing in the application, do the following steps to enable the live log mode and to copy the logs into AIMgr for training.

 1. Goto the page `Data and tool connections` and select `Humio`